Kanishkrawatt/CPP/Oops/readme.md

 ```

 ##### Applications of OOps

-- Mobile applications (particularly Android based)
+- Mobile applications (particularly Android based) :
+  Mobile applications are developed using OOPs concepts.
+The Android SDK is written in Java and the Android operating system is based on the Linux kernel.
+The Android SDK provides a set of tools and APIs that allow developers to write applications using the Java programming language.
-- Games
+- Games :
+  Games are developed using OOPs concepts.
+The game engine is written in C++ and the game is developed using C++.
+The game engine provides a set of tools and APIs that allow developers to write games using the C++ programming language.
 - Graphical User Interface Design
-- Big Data applications
+  GUI is developed using OOPs concepts.
+The GUI toolkit is written in C++ and the GUI is developed using C++.
+The GUI toolkit provides a set of tools and APIs that allow developers to write GUI using the C++ programming language.
+- Web Applications
+  Web applications are developed using OOPs concepts.
+The web application framework is written in Java and the web application is developed using Java.
+The web application framework provides a set of tools and APIs that allow developers to write web applications using the Java programming language.

 ##### Benefits of OOps

-- Troubleshooting is easier with the OOP language
+- Troubleshooting is easier with the OOP language :
+  The OOP language is easier to troubleshoot because it is more organized and structured.
-- Code Reusability
+- Code Reusability :
+  Reusability is one of the most important benefits of OOP.
+It allows you to reuse the code and save time and effort.
-- Productivity
+- Productivity :
+  Productivity is another important benefit of OOP.
+It allows you to develop the application faster and more efficiently.
-- Data Redundancy
+- Data Redundancy :
+  Data redundancy is another important benefit of OOP.
+It allows you to avoid data redundancy and save time and effort.
-- Code Flexibility
+- Code Flexibility :
+  Code flexibility is another important benefit of OOP.
+It allows you to change the code easily and quickly.
-- Solving problems
+- Solving problems :
+  OOP allows you to solve the problems easily and quickly.
-- Security
+- Security :
+  OOP allows you to develop the application more securely.

 #### Scope Resolution Operator

 It is used to access Global variable when there is a Local variable with the same name.
 and also used to define or access the function and data outside the class.It is also used to access the static variable and function.<br>
 It is denoted by :: (double colon) operator.